section-engineering-education/engineering-education/articles/introduction-to-javascript-modules/index.md

 ### Getting Started With JavaScript Modules

 In Javascript, there is a functionality known as modules.
-This feature allows us to divide our Javascript codes into smaller portions.
+This feature allows us to divide our Javascript code into smaller portions.

 In the past, Javascript existed without modules that are part of the core language.
 This was not a problem for most developers as scripts were simple and small.